Drake Unleashes Anti-Trump Rant During London Concert

 “Be safe out there.
 More life.”

 Drake is not the only rapper currently voicing his displeasure with the way Donald Trump is running the United States.
 According to CNN, Kanye West recently deleted a series of tweets in which he voiced support of Trump a few months back after West ranted on stage in support of Donald Trump and against Hillary Clinton.
-West even met with Donald Trump in Trump Tower after being released from a psychiatric hospital where he was admitted following the pro-Trump rant.
+West even met with Donald Trump in Trump Tower after being released from a psychiatric hospital, where he was admitted following the pro-Trump rant.
 West is apparently displeased with Trump’s immigration ban.

 Some people may not feel that entertainers like Drake, Kanye West, and others should voice their political opinions.
 However, as with anyone else, it is their right to speak their mind.
 Simply having a large audience does not rescind anyone of their right to comment on the political news of the day.
 It’s up to people who oppose or support Donald Trump to decide if they think the opinions of celebrities are worth paying any attention to.
 While some people may want Drake to speak more about the injustice he sees in the world, others may think he should stick to what he does best, making music.

 The video below of Drake ranting against Donald Trump contains some foul language, so viewer discretion is advised.

 [Featured Image by Kevin Winter/Getty Images]